Brazil's Bolsonaro still hasn't conceded defeat, over a day after Lula da Silva's win

 Bolsonaro once said "only God" could remove him from office and has repeatedly made unfounded declarations about electoral fraud throughout the election cycle.

-President-elect da Silva, meanwhile, is making plans for his transfer to office.
+But President-elect da Silva is moving forward with transfer plans.
 Local media are reporting that Lula, as he is popularly known, will start naming his transition team as early as Tuesday.
 He is due to take office on Jan.
 1.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.